 Tentative Format

 The format is flexible.
 For instance, we can have usual ~1 hour talks, or, ideally, more intense (and fun ;) ~2-3 hours gatherings depending on the speaker interests.
-A suggestion for longer talks is the following.
+A suggestion for longer talks is the following.- First Part (~1 hour): general presentation about the work with context, motivation, and overview of technical results possibly with some simpler proofs.

 Tentative Schedule